cp099/Sherlock-Python/README.md

 *   **Server:** Waitress
 *   **Packaging:** PyInstaller

+## ⚖️ License

+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for the full license text and the [NOTICE](NOTICE) file for attribution details.

 ---
 This project is a testament to the power of iterative development and a great example of modernizing an existing application with new technologies and features.